 How big is a quarter sheet cake?

-How many people does a quarter sheet cake feed?
+How many people can this cake feed?

 Can I make Pumpkin Sheet Cake ahead?